The Bible, Sex and Marriage

 “He wants you to keep away from fornication and each one of you to know how to use the body that belongs to him in a way that is holy and honorable, not giving away to selfish lust like the pagans who do not know God, He wants nobody at all to ever sin by taking advantage of a brother in these matters; the Lord always punishes sins of that sort, as we told you before and assured you.
 We have been called by God to be holy, not to be immoral” (1 Thess.
 4:3–7, NJB.)

-Their teaching is a filthy stain that is hard to wash out of people’s minds once it has taken root.
-Shame on churches for still promoting this as the word of God!
+This negativity about sex is a filthy stain that is hard to wash out of people’s minds once it has taken root.
+Shame on Churches for promoting this as the word of God!

-Sex is a special, wholesome, and beautiful aspect of life.
-It strengthens relationships and is nature’s way of ensuring we reproduce.
-It is an affair between two people, so religious authorities should ipse facto butt out of people’s private business.
+Sex is a special, natural, wholesome, and beautiful part of life.
+It is a private affair, so preachers should butt out of people’s personal practices.

 Leave a Reply